Cease Trade Orders

 Cease trade orders typically remain in effect indefinitely until they are revoked.
 When the BCSC orders that all persons cease trading in the securities of an issuer, that order prohibits trading through an exchange, securities issuances by issuers and private transactions.

-The National CTO database includes cease trade orders for failure to file as well as cease trade orders found in enforcement decisions, settlements, and temporary orders from companies and individuals from BC and other Canadian jurisdictions.
+SEDAR+ includes cease trade orders for failure to file as well as cease trade orders found in enforcement decisions, settlements, and temporary orders from companies and individuals from BC and other Canadian jurisdictions.
 Historical company CTO coverage begins in 1971 for some jurisdictions.
-The Canadian Securities Administrators website provides specific information about the coverage of the National CTO database.

 Effective March 27, 2020, if a person is the subject of certain orders or settlement agreements issued by another securities regulator in Canada, that order or settlement is automatically in effect against the person in British Columbia, without notice to the person and without an opportunity to be heard.
 For more information about the types of orders and settlements that are automatically in effect in BC, see “Automatic Reciprocal Orders”.